merulaa/GOOG-Stock-Prediction/README.md

 ## Acknowledgements

 - This project uses historical stock price data from Yahoo Finance.
+- I learned how to implement the LSTM model for stock prediction from [HowTomakeitdone YouTube Channel](https://www.youtube.com/@HowTomakeitdone)
 - Thanks to the Keras and TensorFlow teams for their excellent libraries.

 ```